ttinoco/PFNET/python/docs/problems.rst

 Voltage set-point regulation by generators
 ------------------------------------------

-This constraint has type :data:`CONSTR_TYPE_REG_GEN <pfnet.CONSTR_TYPE_REG_GEN>`.
+This constraint is associated with the string ``'voltage regulation by generators'``.
 It enforces voltage set-point regulation by generators.
 It approximates the constraints

 .. math::